jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-23.md

 “It will be within these few days.”
 Gao Qin counted on his fingers for a while, “have you prepared all the accounting books?”

 “It’s all ready.
 At the end of last month the masters looked through them and praised me for remembering it all and being careful.”
 Gao Di raised his chin proudly.
-“Master Wang also helped me correct my spelling.
-Master Xiao said that he would teach me Arabic numerals in the future which would let me calculate faster than other accountants.”
+“Master Wang also helped me correct my spelling.[^181] Master Xiao said that he would teach me Arabic numerals in the future which would let me calculate faster than other accountants.”

 “Good, good.
 As long as the masters like it.”
 Gao Qing said vaguely.
 It was a good thing that the children were liked by the masters.
 If they were Chinese, it would be a good future for the children, but, alas… these masters were foreigners.
 He would be reluctant to take his children with him if they were to be moved to Australia.